OrhanKupusoglu/rng-enigma/README.md

 - In the next run, **A** will generate his **Ringstellungen** using this pseudorandom number in the given order, and **B** will use his auxiliary number in the reverse order.
 - This procedure continues at will.

+The path to the configuration file can be given, for an example see [enigma-rotors.cfg](./application/bin/enigma-rotors.cfg), or by selecting **NULL** the embedded [default configuration](./library/include/rng_enigma.h) will be used.
 The **seed** can explicitly be given as an hexadecimal string, like **"15594288E20BFBF1"**, or  by selecting **NULL** the current time in nanoseconds will be used as the seed.
-The seed can be set by the application's [CMakeListst.txt](.//application/CMakeLists.txt) build file.
+The configuration file for rotors and the seed can be set by the application's [CMakeListst.txt](.//application/CMakeLists.txt) build file.

 ```
+add_definitions(-DRNG_CFG="enigma-rotors.cfg")
 add_definitions(-DRNG_SEED="15594288E20BFBF1")
 ```